-We ask each school to contribute just £250 per place, a sixth of the overall cost of membership.
-In previous years, schools have raised the money through raffles, coffee mornings and cake sales - and we're happy to help with creative suggestions to cover the cost.
-Membership will be invoiced in either May or September 2017.
+We ask each nominating organisation to make a donation for each NOFA member.
+Usually this is a contribution of just £250 per place, a sixth of the overall cost of membership, but it can be any affordable amount.
+In previous years, organisations have raised the money through raffles, coffee mornings and cake sales - and we're happy to help with creative suggestions to cover the cost.
+Membership will be invoiced in either May or September 2018.

-However, we do not want money to act as a barrier for dedicated young musicians to join the orchestra, and appreciate that some school leaders may be unwilling to cover this cost.
+However, we do not want money to act as a barrier for dedicated young musicians to join the orchestra, and appreciate that some organisations may not be able to cover this cost.
 Please contact us to discuss in more detail if you have concerns about the financial contribution.

 How do I nominate a young musician?

-- Discuss the financial contribution with your headteacher or head of department.
-If your school is unable to make the £250 contribution, contact the NOFA team and we can discuss alternative arrangements.
+- Discuss the financial contribution with the person who controls the budget within your organisation.
+If you are unable to make any contribution, contact the NOFA team and we can discuss alternative arrangements.

 - Meet with the nominee and explain what NOFA membership involves.
 It is important that the young person understands that nomination does not guarantee membership.
 All nominations will be considered together to ensure we are working with young people from across the UK who will benefit from the opportunity the most.